Discover the EIM 2021 Annual Report

-The global pandemic has been a stress-test for all governments, economies and societies.
-Social distancing and lockdowns became the norm and this had a disruptive effect on rail travel (especially passenger rail), which is traditionally based on connectivity and interchange.
+In 2021, the global pandemic continued to be a stress-test for the governments, economies and societies all over the world.
+Social distancing and lockdowns still affected rail travel, which is traditionally based on connectivity and interchange.

-On the other hand, the pandemic also illustrated the strategic importance of rail infrastructure in ensuring freight flows and passenger travel.
-The new EU concept of “green lanes” is set to stay.
+On the other hand, the pandemic also illustrated the strategic importance of rail infrastructure in ensuring seamless freight flows and passenger travel.
+The new EU concept of “green lanes” adopted in 2020 paves the way.
 In parallel, the EU recovery strategy to address the effects of the pandemic at a Member State level clearly fosters investments in rail.

 Let’s stay safely on track together.

 Gorm Frimannslund, President of EIM and CEO of Bane NOR, Norway